In recognition of Women’s History Month, The Christmas Box International recognizes our female leadership.

 I have always been passionate about helping others, but I could never quite find my perfect fit on how to do it.
 I tried volunteering in an African orphanage, as a mentor, and at a therapeutic preschool.
 I tried different jobs to match my skills with helping others; I worked at a daycare as a teacher and youth development professional.
 Working for The Christmas Box International, I have found my perfect fit for working and serving my passion to help.

-I have been with Christmas Box International for five years.
-I started as The Community Outreach Representative and am now the Programs Manager.
+I have been with The Christmas Box International for six years.
+I started as The Community Outreach Representative and am now the Senior Programs Manager.
 In my time here, I have been able to help thousands of kids have Merry Christmas mornings.
 I have opened ten new resource rooms all over Utah.
 I increased our number of community partners so we can help even more kids each year.
 None of these are as important to me as the little moments I have been fortunate enough to have with the kids staying at our Christmas Box House emergency shelters.
 I was able to get a teen the perfect pair of shoes to go with her prom dress.
 I have colored with toddlers and helped get babies down for naps.
 I experienced going to an ice cream store with the kids and staff and was amazed by the joy that came from each child.
 The simple act of getting to pick whatever ice cream and topping they wanted was the first time for most of them.
 The most significant impacts from my job are not the numbers (which, if you know me, I love numbers) but the ones that the kids have made in my life.

 I am a crazy dog mom and try to spend as much time as possible with my dog-child, Blanche.
 We enjoy hiking, dog agility, paddle boarding, and swimming.
 I also enjoy riding horses and reading.
 I love to travel.
 I travel out of the country once a year to explore somewhere new (and try delicious foods).